Point-in-Volume & Octree

 results = isinside(points, octree)

 Performance: For interior and exterior leaves, the result is a direct array lookup — O(1).
-For boundary leaves, a local signed distance is computed using only the triangles in that leaf — O(k) where k is typically 10–50 triangles.
+For boundary leaves, the exact signed distance is computed: an octree-pruned nearest-triangle search, with the sign taken from the angle-weighted pseudonormal of the closest feature (face, edge, or vertex — Bærentzen & Aanæs 2005).
+The sign is provably correct for watertight, consistently outward-oriented meshes.
 This is dramatically faster than the default O(M) Green's function approach for large meshes.

 Both SVector{3} and Meshes.jl Point types are accepted.